mvysny/vaadin-on-kotlin/docs/grids.md

 Either of those actions will automatically switch the column to the edit mode (sets the `Column.isEditable` to true).

-In simple cases like editing a `String` field with a `TextField`, setting up the editor Component (which handles the data entry) also sets a none converting binder which magically handles all the rest.
+In simple cases when there is no data conversion necessary (for example editing a `String` field with a `TextField`), setting up the editor Component
+(which handles the data entry) is all that's needed:

 ```kotlin
 grid { // ..